mariabazotte/endog-school-choice/README.md

 python folders.py
 ```

-Each execution of the main code generates a different `.csv` file in the folder corresponding to the modeling of uncertainty (deterministic for the EV problem, and stochastic for the SAA method), themodeling of student behavior (nonstrategic for UM behavior, compact for strategic CEUM behavior, and simple for strategic IEUM behavior), and the solution procedure (cutoffscore, modlconstraints, asgheuristic, lagrangian, localsearch, and simulannealing).
-The folder `results/compiled` contains two excel files that compiles the experimental results for the paper.
-The file `results_paper_final.xlsx` corresponds to the results for large instances in the paper, and file `results_paper_small.xlsx` for small instances.
+Each execution of the main code generates a different `.csv` file in the folder corresponding to the modeling of uncertainty (deterministic for the EV problem, and stochastic for the SAA method), the modeling of student behavior (nonstrategic for UM behavior, compact for strategic CEUM behavior, and simple for strategic IEUM behavior), and the solution procedure (cutoffscore, modlconstraints, asgheuristic, lagrangian, localsearch, and simulannealing).
+The folder `results/compiled` contains two Excel files that compile the experimental results for the paper.
+The file `results_paper_final.xlsx` corresponds to the results for large instances in the paper, and the file `results_paper_small.xlsx` for small instances.

 ## Replicating